Skip to Content

 A document type definition (DTD) is a set of markup declarations that define a document type for an SGML-family markup language, such as SGML, XML, HTML.
 A DTD defines the legal building blocks of an XML document.

-Mapping to Single Folders
+Mapping to single folders

 The first set of mappings is for items that are the same for each record (keep in mind that there may be multiple records created at the target).